Thanksgiving 2026: Date, Origins, Traditions, and Greetings

 3. Parades

 Thanksgiving parades are a beloved tradition in many cities across the United States, with the Macy’s Thanksgiving Day Parade in New York City being the most famous.
-Families often watch the parade on television or attend in person, enjoying the floats, performances, and giant character balloons that bring joy to the holiday.
+Families often watch the parade on television or attend in person, enjoying the floats, performances, and giant character balloons.

 4. Football Games